viboon/microsoft-teams-sample-get-started/Node/SampleNotificationBot/README.md

-# Teams sample notification bot, node.js
+# Teams Sample Notification bot for Node.js

 This sample shows a notification, or one-way bot.
 This alternative to O365 Connectors utilizes the Bot Framework and all the rich functionality it provides to create a bot service that only pushes information into Microsoft Teams.
 While it's easy to add basic conversational support, for some experiences a simple push system is all that is needed, and this will allow your notification service to full leverage the Bot APIs to target users and/or channels, and provide a rich experience utilizing Bot Framework cards.